andrewphm/acs-4210-budget-tracker/README.md

 2. **Set up Google Cloud credentials**

-   Place the `credentials.json` file that was sent via gradescope in the root directory of the project.
-This file is necessary for authenticating with the Google Sheets API.
+   NOTE: To allow easier testing, I've included the `credentials.json` and the `token.json`.
+These files will be used to authenticate with Google Sheets API while the project is being graded and will be removed shortly after.
+This is a temporary solution.

 3. **Install dependencies**